 - Rest, recover, repeat.
 This is one of the toughest long-term injury reduction strategies to follow.
 Over-eager athletes always look to push the boundaries with their own physical limitations, but a disciplined regimen of rest and recovery ultimately benefits athletic performance, and also reduces the chance of minor and major injuries.

 You Can’t Plan for Everything – A Note on Serious Setbacks

 Meticulous planning, cut-no-corners preparation, relentless training – you can do all the research and homework you can, prepare yourself mentally and physically and still end up with a sports injury.
 Sometimes, there are some injuries you simply can’t prepare for.

 If you happen to suffer a setback, and you’ve prepared yourself accordingly, realize that it’s not your fault, and there’s nothing you could’ve done to change your situation.
 A ruptured Achilles tendon, ACL tear, broken ankle and other serious injuries transcend all the injury prevention groundwork and planning.

 Even “non-serious” situations can put your athletic endeavors on the shelf for a few weeks.
 Consider the simple, harmless sneeze.
 Well, maybe it’s not so harmless, after all.
 More than a few Major League Baseball players have landed on the disabled list due to sneezing – Padres pitcher Mat Latos in 2010, and Blue Jays outfielder Kevin Pillar in 2015.

 Moral of the story: even the world’s best athletes aren’t immune to the injury bug, both on and off the field!

-Urgent Care Extra – Affordable Sports Physicals for the Entire Family
+Banner Urgent Care – Affordable Sports Physicals for the Entire Family